 5) Keep repeating the cue/pause, gradually reducing how much you lure, until he’s moving into position on his own when you give the cue.

 Alternatively, you can shape the “get behind” behavior by clicking and treating small movements toward your final goal.
-(For more information about shaping, see “The Shape of Things to Come,” March 2006.)
+(For more information about shaping, see “Fun Dog Training Techniques Using Shaping!,” March 2006.)

 You can start applying this strategy in real-life situations early on in the training, even if before your dog fully grasps the concept, simply by luring him into his safe position as the scary thing passes.